Rizvi Karim Rumi

 Rizvi Karim Rumi (রিজভী করিম রুমি; born 18 May 1968) is a retired Bangladeshi footballer who played either as a winger or as a striker.
-Rumi captained the Bangladesh national football team for a brief period between 1992 and 1993.
+Rumi captained the Bangladesh national football team for a brief period in 1992 and 1993.
 He spent most of his career with Abahani Limited and also had a brief stint in the Calcutta Football League with East Bengal.

 Club career

-Rumi started his career with in the Dhaka League with Sadharan Bima SC, in 1984.
+Rumi started his career in the First Division with Sadharan Bima CSC, in 1984.
 In his debut season he scored a hat-trick against Azad Sporting Club and finished top-scorer in the DMFA Cup with 6 goals.
 In 1987, he joined another office club, BRTC.
-Rumi finished as the joint top scorer alongside Rumman Bin Wali Sabbir, when his BRTC team took part in the 1987 Federation Cup.
+In the same year, Rumi finished joint top scorer alongside Rumman Bin Wali Sabbir, in the Federation Cup.

-This led to him being scouted by Dhanmondi giants Abahani Limited, and he signed for the club on 16 August 1988.
-During the next 3 years, Rumi went onto win the Dhaka League in 1989–90, the Federation Cup in 1988 and, also the 1990 Independence Cup where Rumi scored a brace against rivals Mohammedan SC in the final.
-Rumi also finished the 1990 league season as the leagues second top goalscorer.
+His performances led to him being scouted by Dhanmondi giants Abahani Limited Dhaka, and he signed for the club on 16 August 1988.
+During the next 3 years, Rumi went onto win the First Division in 1989–90, the Federation Cup in 1988 and, also the 1990 Independence Cup where Rumi scored a brace against rivals Mohammedan SC in the final.
+Rumi also finished the 1990 league season as the league's second top goal scorer.